venture23-aleo/aleo-oracle-notarization-backend/README.md

 The application contains config.json `internal/configs/config.json` files with default values.
 Overriding the default values will change the enclave measurement hash (MRENCLAVE).

-**PORT** - The port for the application.
+- **PORT** - The port for the application.
-**WHITELISTED_DOMAINS** - The domains that are whitelisted for the attestation.
+- **WHITELISTED_DOMAINS** - The domains that are whitelisted for the attestation.
-**TCB_STATUS** - The status of the enclave's Trusted Computing Base (TCB) level.
+- **TCB_STATUS** - The status of the enclave's Trusted Computing Base (TCB) level.
 This value is determined during remote attestation by submitting the generated SGX quote to a verifier.
 It reflects a dynamic evaluation based on the platform’s CPU microcode, firmware version, and patch level.
-**METRICS_PORT** - The port for the metrics server.
+- **METRICS_PORT** - The port for the metrics server.
-**PRICE_FEED_CONFIG** - The configuration for the price feed.
+- **PRICE_FEED_CONFIG** - The configuration for the price feed.
+- **LOG_LEVEL** - The level of logging for the application.

 ## 🛡️ Security